brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/9_AzureOpenAI/demos/9_ParameterSettingVariants.md

-# How to Save and Reuse Parameter Settings in Azure OpenAI with AI Studio Variants
+# How to Save and Reuse Parameter Settings in Azure OpenAI & AI Studio Variants

 Costa Rica